 Small ensemble (one-on-a-part) experiences are available each semester.
+Students may register for any chamber ensemble.
 Participation without registering is subject to the approval of the instructor.
 Chamber ensembles normally meet twice per week.
 At least one of the meetings will be with an instructor-coach.
 Students are encouraged to form their own groups from among their friends and colleagues.
 Well-rehearsed ensembles are often able to earn additional income through outside performances.